dina-econ-data/hospital-readmission-analysis/README.md

 ## Expected Outcomes
 This analysis aims to highlight distinct patient profiles and explore their relationship with hospital readmission patterns, providing insights that could support data-driven decision-making in healthcare contexts.

-## Project Status
-This project is currently in progress.